DataFEWSion Graduate Traineeship Handbook

 - have not been funded in the past.

-- Acknowledging NSF & DataFEWSion’s support on the poster or in presentation (NSF acknowledgment must be included on papers)
+- Acknowledge NSF & DataFEWSion’s support in the presentation, poster, or publication (NSF acknowledgment must be included on papers).

-- presenting to peers information obtained from the event or a synopsis of the paper
+- Present to peers information obtained from the event or a synopsis of the paper.

 Eligibility

 - The applicant must be in good standing with the DataFEWSion program.
-Current trainees must have attended 80% of the programming and progress in certificate completion.
-Traineeship alumni must have completed all program requirements.
+Current trainees must have attended 80% of the programming and be progressing in certificate completion.
+Traineeship alumni must have successfully completed all program requirements.

 Travel grant: https://app.smartsheet.com/b/form/97b956d737cf4ec2b20a889fe39028e5